Skip to main content

 To earn a minor in Health Promotion, a student must earn a GPA of 2.0 or better in the courses required for the minor.
 Students completing the entire minor online can expect to complete it in one year.

-Students who double-minor in advertising and health promotion or public relations and health promotion may only take JRL 101, ADV 215, and PR 215 once and must replace the duplicated offering with one of the Reed College of Media's online 200-level or higher open-enrollment courses.
+Students who double-minor in advertising and health promotion or public relations and health promotion may only take JRL 101, ADV 215, and PR 215 once and must replace the duplicated offering with one of the Reed School of Media and Communications online 200-level or higher open-enrollment courses.

 Students who triple-minor in advertising, public relations, and health promotion must complete all listed courses.
-However, JRL 101 can be taken only once and must be replaced with two of the Reed College of Media's online 200-level or higher open-enrollment courses.
+However, JRL 101 can be taken only once and must be replaced with two of the Reed School of Media and Communications online 200-level or higher open-enrollment courses.

 All online courses are taught completely via eCampus.
 Students need to plan on logging into eCampus daily during the week but can do so at the time of their own choosing.
 Students should budget the same amount of time for an online class as they do for classroom classes.

-Reed College of Media students may complete the health promotion as an area of emphasis and should consult their advisor for details.
+Reed School of Media and Communications students may complete the health promotion as an area of emphasis and should consult their advisor for details.

 For additional information contact MediaCollegeOnline@mail.wvu.edu.
 To register for online courses, contact WVU Online at (800) 253-2762 or email WVUOnlineInquiry@mail.wvu.edu.